Diversity Recruitment Open House

 We accept applications through ERAS, the Electronic Application Service, administered by the Association of American Medical Colleges (AAMC).

 Interviews are offered as completed files are reviewed.
 Therefore, early submission and completion of your application is key.
-No application will be considered after October 1, although interview slots may be filled prior to this date.

 Your ERAS file will be reviewed only after all of the following documents have been received: